COP4331-Team7/Sprint2/README.md

 ***

-### Each player begins with 2 Explorers and 1 Colonist
+### Each player starts with 2 Explorers and a Colonist